The Incest Diary: Synopsis

-The author discusses how her father raped and abused her from ages three to 21 in graphic detail.
-The author told her mother, grandmother and a family friend about her abuse but was ignored.
-She eventually confronts her father, who apologizes and cries and goes on to tell the family about it.
-The author's grandfather tries to force her into a mental institution and her brother has a breakdown for which she feels responsible.
+In non-linear vignettes, the author recalls how her father raped and abused her from ages 3 to 21.
+She describes her physical and emotional response, the damage the abuse has caused her interpersonal and familial relationships, and how she believes her trauma has psychosexually predisposed her to seeking relationships that mirror her relationship to her father.

+The book uses sexually explicit language to create a narration style that is a "mixture of arousal and self-disgust and rage", a style that reflects the conflicting desire and repulsion she feels for her father.

 Critical reception

-Writing for Vice, Lauren Oyler noted that early reactions to book, such as those published in The Independent, Globe and Mail and Newsweek were "disappointingly conservative".
+Writing for Vice, Lauren Oyler noted that early reactions to the book, such as those published in The Independent, Globe and Mail and Newsweek were "disappointingly conservative".
 H. C. Wilentz writes in The New Yorker that the book is "carefully wrought", and "the writing is often feverish", also noting that the critics of the book "pick apart the authors' methods and motives rather than engage with the thornier issues of taboo and transgression."
 In a review in The New York Times, Dwight Garner praised the prose in the book as "clear and urgent" commenting that the "book offers more sensation than perspective."